 Assay with Alternative Herbicides

 C. distichophylla has been shown to be resistant to glyphosate.
 The use of other herbicides, with different modes of action, to control this glyphosate resistance was seemingly possible.
-Both GS and GR populations had chlorosis 1 DAT with paraquat, 3 DAT with oxyfluorfen and tembotrione, and between 6 and 7 DAT with glufosinate.
+Both GS and GR populations had chlorosis, 1 DAT with paraquat, 3 DAT with oxyfluorfen and tembotrione, and between 6 and 7 DAT with glufosinate.
 The action of paraquat was so fast and effective that within the first 7 DAT, the plants were dead (Table 4).
 Oxyfluorfen applied during the early post-emergence of 3–4 leaves lost efficacy with respect to pre-emergence applications (data not shown), with between 50% and 70% of the plants surviving 28 DAT, which is not acceptable to farmers.
 The herbicides atrazine and diuron (PS II inhibitors) and grass weed herbicides, such as clethodim and quizalofop, had phytotoxic effects that began to be visible 10 DAT.
 However, their control was 100% in both the GS and GR populations at 28 DAT.
-The two sulfonylureas (ALS inhibitors) used had a low efficacy, with plant survival at 100% and a reduction in the growth at the end of the experiment that was not acceptable (Table 4).
+The two sulfonylureas (ALS inhibitors) used had low efficacy, with plant survival at 100% and a reduction in the growth at the end of the experiment that was not acceptable (Table 4).

 Table 4.
 Alternative herbicides used to control C. distichophylla GR and GS populations after 28 DAT, visual evaluation, survival plant, and fresh weight (Fw) reduction.